jatupon-wiseboq/full-stack-blend/README.md

 7. VOLATILE_MEMORY_KEY=REDIS_URI
 8. SESSION_SECRET=

-You may use a free of Heroku dynos for web and worker, to run your project.
-Heroku is a cloud platform as a service (PaaS) supporting several programming languages, including Node.js.
+Heroku is a cloud platform as a service (PaaS) supporting several programming languages, including Node.js, that you may use a free of Heroku dynos for web and worker to run your project.
 They also provides a free Heroku Postgres and a free Heroku Redis, too.
-Moreover, MongoDB also provides the service for free.
-And to reduce traffics to Heroku dynos by serving cache instead, please use a free CDN to achieve it.
+Moreover, on MongoDB.com, they also provides the database service for free.
+And to reduce traffics to the dynos, please serving cache through a CDN instead by using a free CDN from Cloudflare to achieve it.
 They will ask you to enter your credit card, but with all of these with the right data-flow optimization techniques, you can serve the high amount of traffics without any costs.

 Heroku: https://www.heroku.com
 MongoDB: https://www.mongodb.com